 - Difficulties with decisions for ball in or out of play and offside in particular.
 It’s very difficult for referees to be accurate with all decisions.

 Recommended for most Regions.
-Unless being used as a referee development tool, realistically speaking, only one referee is needed at 10U and below.
-Even club soccer is moving towards a 1-referee system for U10 and below.
+Unless being used as a referee development tool, realistically speaking, only one referee (with club linesmen) is needed at 10U and below.
+Even club soccer (where paid referees are used) is moving towards a 1-referee system for U10 and below due to shortages in available referees.